Skip to content

 prn=monitor_stp, store=False)

-More than 5 topology changes per minute indicates a problem.
+More than 5 topology changes per minute indicates an issue.
 Check for unauthorized switches connected to Edge Ports, or for a cable that is intermittently losing link.
-A root bridge change indicates that the manually configured Root Bridge has lost its role, which means it is offline or its priority was changed.
+A root bridge change indicates that the manually configured Root Bridge has lost its role.
+The Root Bridge is offline or its priority was changed.

 Set the Root Bridge manually

 With default priority, the oldest switch becomes Root Bridge.
 Set priority to 4096 on the intended Root Bridge.
-Verify it after every switch replacement.
+Verify the Root Bridge after every switch replacement.

 RSTP converges in 1 to 2 seconds.
 Classic STP takes 30 to 50 seconds.
 For ring topologies, use MRP instead of RSTP.